Are you a special educator preparing for the first day of school?

 Students are arriving with smiles (or maybe a few tears) and the general educator will probably be accepting bags and bags of supplies, tissues, and hand sanitizer.

-So what exactly is the role of the special educator on the first day?
+So what exactly does a special educator do on the first day of school?

 It will probably look different from school to school, or caseload to caseload, but over the years my first day routine found a rhythm that I really enjoyed!